denzelrenner/LIFE4136-Group1-Rotation2/README.md

   3. Navigate to the `Tree file` field and select the `choose file` option.
 Search through your files to locate the raxml file with the `.besttree` extension and upload it.

   4. Replace the accession code names at the tip of the tree by clicking on the accession code (i.e XP_009106205.1), navigating to `label`, then select `edit label` and replace it with its Genus and Species

+  5. Capture the screen using CMD+SHIFT+4 and adjusting the size to have the whole phylogenetic tree inside it.

 ### g10577